apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 - create a new :term:`Division`
 - delete an existing :term:`Division`
 - modify an existing :term:`Division`
-- view :term:`Region`\ s within a :term:`Division`
+- view :term:`Regions` within a :term:`Division`

 Regions
 -------
-Each entry in the table of :term:`Region`\ s on this page has the following fields:
+Each entry in the table of :term:`Regions` on this page has the following fields:

 :Name:     The name of this :term:`Region`
 :Division: The :term:`Division` to which this :term:`Region` is assigned